How can time management help in prioritizing tasks?

 Reading more:

 Time blocking is a technique that involves allocating specific blocks of time for different tasks or categories of tasks.
 By scheduling dedicated time for specific types of work, you can avoid multitasking and better concentrate on individual tasks.
 Time blocking helps prevent distractions and ensures that you allocate sufficient time for essential tasks.
-By practicing time blocking, you can prioritize tasks effectively and make progress in a focused and systematic manner.
+A dedicated Time Blocking Planner can visually map out your day in color‑coded blocks, making it easier to stay on track.

 Effective time management also requires flexibility and adaptability.
 Priorities may change, unexpected tasks may arise, or new opportunities may present themselves.
 It is important to be adaptable and willing to adjust your task priorities as needed.
 Regularly review your task list and schedule, reassessing their importance and urgency.
 By remaining flexible, you can accommodate shifting priorities and ensure that tasks are prioritized based on the current needs and circumstances.